 If it has a ton of positive reviews as well, it’s most likely a clean software tool.

 But if you installed an extension that allows you to save food recipes, but it also wants permission to read everything on every web page you visit and your contact list, that should ring the alarm bells.

-In general, add-ons and plugins are used to create a better user experience or to provide certain helpful features, like the one in the example, which helps developers in some way.
+In general, add-ons and plugins create a better user experience or provide certain helpful features, like the one in the example, which help developers in some way.